 5. God and Nature

 The two substances, Universal Soul and Universal Matter, were not antagonistic, Manichean.
 Though opposites, they were aspects of one and “the same principle” (BOI I, 698; BOL I.2, 344) or “supersubstantial substance” (BOI I, 557).
 Since this supersubstantial substance reconciled these and indeed all other opposites, it was a “plenitude” without a counterpart “non-being” (BOL III, 40).
 To explain its unity, Bruno turned to Nicholas of Cusa’s doctrine of the “coincidence of opposites”.
 Universal Matter and Universal Soul/Intellect coincided in an undifferentiated unity just as the circumference of an infinite circle and an infinite straight line, though distinct entities, coincided.
 Not for nothing did Bruno acknowledge that Nicholas’s doctrine had provided him with the means for reviving the ancient philosophy that had long been “defunct” (BOL I.3, 272).
 This supersubstantial principle was the God of whom the Egyptians Hermes and Moses had spoken.
 During his trial Bruno asserted that God had created all things from the two principles, “the World Soul and prime matter”, from which all things derive.
 “They depend with respect to their whole being on God, and they are eternal” (Firpo 2000, 381 [doc.
 51, §252]).
-In his written works, too, he noted that they were the primordial darkness and light respectively that God created on the First Day (BOL II.3, 117).
-This was not quite as provocative as it might seem.
+In his written works, too, he identified them with, respectively, the primordial darkness and light described in the first three verses of Genesis (BOL II.3, 117).
+This was not as provocative as it might seem.
 Origen, St Augustine and many other theologians had identified God’s first two creations on the First Day, “heaven” and “earth”, with, respectively, intellective beings—the angels—and matter.

 True philosophers, those, that is, who understood that the universe was infinite, could discover more than this.
 The numberless, magnificent, blazing, celestial bodies revealed, to paraphrase Psalm 19:1 (KJV), many things about “the infinite excellence and majesty of their first principle and cause” (BOI I, 649–650).
 Together they formed a “picture, book and mirror in which we could gaze upon, read and contemplate the vestige, law and simulacrum” of God (BOL I.1, 203).
 The first of these analogies, that of painting, Bruno developed as follows.
 A masterpiece relied on using appropriately a range of colours, not just “gold and finest purple” (BOL I.1, 310, 312).
-Plotinus inspired the analogy (Enneads, III.2.11), but Bruno, as ever, gave it his own twist.
+Plotinus inspired the analogy (Enneads, III.2.11), but Bruno, as ever, gave it a distinctive twist.
 For Plotinus, it illustrated how the hierarchical arrangement of all things necessarily entailed a descent from perfect being to the absence of being, from the absolutely good to the not-good.
 In Bruno’s philosophy, no such hierarchy existed.
 Something abject was like a splodge of paint which, drab though it appeared on the palette, once applied, lent a painting the desired effect (BOL I.1, 312).
 In other words, accidents that they all were, things acquired ontological significance only insofar as they were part of God’s “perfect” image, the universe.
 As such, the latter was an epiphany incomparably more splendid and revelatory than that proferred by any individual, whether “Egyptian, Syrian, Greek or Roman” (BOL I.1, 205).
-The Syrian that Bruno had in mind was Christ, who was born in Bethlehem and bought up in Nazareth, both towns, as St Luke (2:2) mentioned in his account of the nativity, being located in what the Roman Empire at the time knew as Syria.
-The universe (not Man) was made “in God’s own image and likeness” (Genesis 1:26).
+The Syrian that Bruno had in mind was Jesus Christ, who was born in Bethlehem and bought up in Nazareth, both towns, as St Luke (2:2) mentioned in his account of the nativity, being located in what the Roman Empire at the time knew as Syria.
+It was the universe, not the first Adam or, as St Paul had called Jesus (1 Corinthians 15:45), the second Adam (Genesis 1:26; 2 Corinthians 4:4; Colossians 1:5; Hebrews 1:3), that was made in God’s “image”.

 Bruno’s Platonic interpretation of God’s exitus accounts for his celebrated dictum “Nature is God in things” (BOI II, 354; BOL I.2, 151; I.4, 101).
 Nicholas of Cusa probably inspired the formula.
 In a work that Bruno knew, Nicholas identified Plato’s World Soul with Aristotle’s concept of Nature, before concluding that “the World Soul or Nature was no less than God operating in all things” (The Layman: On the Mind, XIII.145).
 Bruno’s comments on God and Nature independently of the dictum agree with this sense.
 “God determined and ordered; Nature executed and produced” (BOL I.3, 136; similarly BOI II, 660).
-Nature was the Universal Soul/Intellect acting as the efficient cause (see Section 4 above) “within natural things” (BOI I, 598; BOL II.2, 176).
+Nature was the Universal Soul/Intellect acting as the efficient cause (see Section 4) “within natural things” (BOI I, 598; BOL II.2, 176).
 It was the act of generation that “divided” matter (BOI II, 147), operating within it non-discursively, unlike art, which operated discursively on material from outside (BOI I, 680–682: BOL I.2, 312).
+Ficino (Platonic Theology, IV.1) inspired this distinction between the outer and inner workings of art and nature.
 The idea that plants and animals were the “living effects of Nature”, that “Nature was God in things”, had led the ancient Egyptians to worship images of the gods in the form of animals.
 Each living thing, in addition to its intrinsic being, incorporated something divine from the gods “according to its capacity and measure” (BOI II, 354–355).
 The “Egyptian” inspiration for Bruno’s comments in this instance was a passage in Ficino’s paraphrase of On the Mysteries of the Egyptians (VII.1-3) in which Iamblichus distinguished God as the cause of generation, Nature, from God in himself.

 The question of whether Bruno’s philosophy was pantheistic preoccupied nineteenth- and twentieth-century scholars.
 Most concluded, often ruefully, that his God remained theistic and retained, even if only minimally, an element of the transcendental.
 Regrettably, therefore, he could not be declared unequivocally the founder of modern philosophy, the precursor of Spinoza and Hegel.
 During his trial Bruno himself, hoping to reassure his inquisitors, emphasized the theistic features of his philosophy.
 Divine Providence was twofold.
 It was present in all things, animating them “in the manner that the soul was present in the body … and this I call Nature, the shadow and vestige of the Divinity”.
 It was also in essence, existence and power “in everything and above everything, not as a part, not as a soul, but in an inexplicable way” (Firpo 2000, 67, 303).
 In his works, too, he emphasized that God governed over all things providentially.
 Whether his philosophy is pantheistic depends, needless to say, on how we define the term.
 It shares with Stoicism, which is conventionally considered pantheist, the view that there was a providential principle, God, operating within the universe, that was more than just the sum of its parts.
 Nor does Bruno’s view differ radically from Spinoza’s distinction between God as natura naturans and the universe as natura naturata, a distinction, incidentally, that Bruno knew in its original medieval formulation but did not avail himself of (BOI I, 702).
 Indeed, it might be argued that Bruno’s philosophy is more authentically “pantheist” than Spinoza’s, given that the term implies that the cosmos or universe is divine.
 Bruno’s philosophy, unlike Spinoza’s (Nadler 2016, §2.1), makes this claim in no uncertain terms.
 The universe as the embodiment of God was an object of awe, veneration and aesthetic delight (BOI I, 453–456; BOL I.1, 203).